EOSIO/eos/docs/01_nodeos/03_plugins/resource_monitor_plugin/index.md

 When space usage in any of the monitored file system is within `5%` of the threshold specified by `resource-monitor-space-threshold`, a warning containing the file system path and percentage of space has used is printed out.
-When space usage exceedes the threshold, if `resource-monitor-not-shutdown-on-threshold-exceeded` is not set, `nodeos` gracefully shuts down; if `resource-monitor-not-shutdown-on-threshold-exceeded` is set, `nodeos` prints out warnings perioidically until space usage goes under the threshold.
+When space usage exceeds the threshold, if `resource-monitor-not-shutdown-on-threshold-exceeded` is not set, `nodeos` gracefully shuts down; if `resource-monitor-not-shutdown-on-threshold-exceeded` is set, `nodeos` prints out warnings periodically until space usage goes under the threshold.

 `resource_monitor_plugin` is always loaded.